glouppe/info8006-introduction-to-ai/projects/project2/README.md

 		 - Your evaluation functions need to be **fast** to compute and **generalizable**.
 		 - Evaluation functions can be built by weighting the different characteristics of the game state, but this is not a constraint.

 		 N.B.: Although 3 layouts are provided for this project, you remain free to build your own layouts in order to fit the most general cutoff-test/evaluation function pair as possible.
-If you do so, discuss it in your report.
+If you do so, discuss it briefly in your report.

 	 - 2.d. - **1 point** - Define and describe formally your different cutoff-tests and evaluation functions.

  3. **Experiment**

-	 - 3.a - **1 point** - Run your H-Minimax agent against `/pacman_module/layouts/large_adv.lay` layout with ghost `smarty`, using your 3 cutoff-test/evaluation function pairs.
+	 - 3.a - **2 points** - Run your H-Minimax agent against `/pacman_module/layouts/large_adv.lay` layout and all ghosts, using your 3 cutoff-test/evaluation function pairs.
 Report your results as bar plots in terms of (i) score, (ii) time performances and (iii) number of expanded nodes.

-	- 3.b. - **1 point** - **Compare** these results and **explain** their differences referring to the course.

-	- 3.c - **2 points** - **Summarize** (no plot is expected) the results of your cutoff-test/evaluation function pairs, according to the type of ghosts and to the layout. **Explain** these results.
+	- 3.c - **2 points** - **Summarize** (no plot is expected) the results of your cutoff-test/evaluation function pairs, according to the type of ghosts. **Explain** these results referring to the course.

 	- 3.d. - **1 point** - How would you change your implementation in order to handle several ghosts ?
 Can the game still be described as a **zero-sum** game ?
 Justify your answer.